j-grosse/blog-example/README.md

-# bootcamp-web-dev

-Projects from my Full-Stack Web &amp; App Development Bootcamp
+# blog example for start of my WBS web dev bootcamp